aldavigdis/connector-for-dk/readme.txt

 * Rearranging and adding new options to the admin page
 * Products-as-variations should now be possible
 * The kennitala field can now be made mandatory
+* Improved support for international orders and customers

 == Frequently Asked Questions ==